The Learning Connection

 Frequently Asked Questions

-It is a highly specialized, fee-based program offering support for students with learning disabilities or other challenges that impact their learning.
-We also work with students who have psychological or emotional needs, as well as with students within the autism spectrum.
+It is a highly specialized, fee-based program offering support for students with learning disabilities or other difficulties which may impact academic performance.
+It is for students who feel they need structured assistance beyond their accommodations to optimize success in their college coursework.
 Highlights of the program include:

 - a personalized coaching/mentoring program that offers both academic and personal assistance so that students have the greatest chance of completing a successful college education;